Highlighter trace is a risk-free way to help preschoolers with fine motor skills!

 So I did.
 I introduce you to highlighter trace.

 RELATED: Fine motor strength improves with these 50+ fine motor skills activities.

 The truth is, I’ve been itching to use highlighters with my boys.

-Not only will highlighters help my three-year-old and four-year-old with their grip, but it will also zone in on paying attention to detail as they steady their hand along each curved and straight line.
+Not only will highlighters help my three-year-old and four-year-old with their grip, but they will also zone in on paying attention to detail as they steady their hand along each curved and straight line.
 Remember when we talked about this here?

-- What do my boys enjoy? – Books about space.
+What do my boys enjoy? – Books about space.

-- When is the perfect time to do this? – Breakfast Invitations
+When is the perfect time to do this? – Breakfast Invitations

-How to set up this fine motor activity:
+How to set up this fine motor activity

-- Again, begin by thinking about something that naturally interests your child.
+Begin by thinking about something that naturally interests your child.

-- Invite your preschooler to draw over the drawing using their highlighter.
+Invite your preschooler to draw over the drawing using their highlighter.